rocioalvarezvaras/lcWGS/README.md

 - ref=$MITOREF: path to the reference mitogenome
 - in1= path to reads (forward)
 - in2= path to reads (reverse)
-- basename= path and name of the file with the mitogenome (output name)
+- basename= path and name of the file where mitogenome reads will be located (output name)
 - out1= path and name of the nuclear reads (forward)
 - out2= path and name of the nuclear reads (reverse)

-Move the the splited mitognomes and reference mitogenome to a new folder called "mitogen_03".
+Move the splitted mitogenomes and reference mitogenome to a new folder called "mitogen_03".

-# Step 4: Alignment against the reference genome | BWA  (Burrows-Wheeler Aligner)
+# Step 4: Mapping reads to the reference genome - BWA  (Burrows-Wheeler Aligner)

 BWA is a software package for mapping low-divergent sequences against a large reference genome.

-### Genome indexing
+### Step 4a: Genome indexing
 Before aligning the reads to the reference genome, it is necessary to index the reference genome.
-The reference genome was used: GCF_015237465.2
+The reference genome used was: GCF_015237465.2

 Example command:
 `bwa index reference.fasta`